-In conducting its investigations, OTSI adopts a process in which it initially seeks to establish the facts associated with an incident, and having determined that the incident warrants OTSI investigation as a Level 1 (or sometimes Level 2) incident, it notifies all Directly Involved Parties (DIP) of its intention to investigate and then publishes an Interim Factual Statement, describing what happened, and setting out the Terms of Reference for its investigation.
+In conducting its investigations, OTSI adopts a process in which it initially seeks to establish the facts associated with an incident or accident.
+Additionally, determine whether the occurrence warrants OTSI to deploy and whether OTSI will investigate.
+Following deployment a decision is made by the Chief Investigator or Deputy Chief Investigator on the scope of the investigation.
+OTSI notifies all Directly Involved Parties (DIP) of its intention to investigate and then publishes an Interim Factual Statement, describing what happened, and setting out the Terms of Reference for its investigation.

 During the course of the investigation, OTSI works with the nominated representatives of the DIPs to acquire all information that will assist the conduct of the investigation.
 At the stage where a draft report has been prepared, it is circulated to all DIPs for comment.
-The purpose of this step in the process is to provide DIPs with the opportunity to contribute to the compilation of the Final Report by verifying the factual information, scrutinising the analysis, findings and recommendations, and providing any commentary that would enhance the structure, substance, integrity and resilience of the Investigation Report.
-The Chief Investigator retains the prerogative as to which matters contained in the responses provided by the DIPs are incorporated in OTSI's Final Report, and where he rejects any suggested amendment, he provides an explanation for doing so to the particular DIP.
+The purpose of this step in the process is to provide DIPs with the opportunity to contribute to the compilation of the final report by verifying the factual information, scrutinising the analysis, findings and recommendations, and providing any commentary that would enhance the structure, substance, integrity and resilience of the investigation report.
+The Chief Investigator retains the prerogative as to which matters contained in the responses provided by the DIPs are incorporated in OTSI's final report, and where he rejects any suggested amendment, he may provide feedback through a DIP meeting with the stakeholder.

-The Final Report is then compiled and submitted to the Minister for tabling.
+The final report is then compiled and submitted to the Minister for Transport and Infrastructure for tabling.
 In the case of rail safety investigations undertaken under the Transport Safety Investigation Act 2003 (Cth) on behalf of the ATSB, the investigation system prescribed by the ATSB is adhered to, and the completed report is submitted to the Chief Commissioner of the ATSB for approval and release.